 French insolvency law offers a range of court-controlled proceedings, each of them being designed to handle a specific degree or nature of difficulty.
 The emergence of 'pre-pack' proceedings strengthens the whole legal arsenal, creating a bridge between court-assisted and court-controlled proceedings.

-Safeguard proceedings are commenced at the request of a debtor, which can prove that although it is not insolvent, it has difficulties that it is unable to overcome on its own.
+Safeguard proceedings are commenced at the request of a debtor that can prove that, although it is not insolvent, it has difficulties that it is unable to overcome on its own.

 Accelerated safeguard and accelerated financial safeguard proceedings